 AI models evaluate site-level authority, not just page-level quality.
 A website with deep, interlinked content on a topic — pillar pages, glossary definitions, comparison articles, case studies — signals topical authority that increases citation probability for every page in the cluster.
 This is why identity resolution, data governance, and AI decisioning entries each strengthen the authority of the entire CDP content ecosystem.

-GEO vs. Traditional SEO
+How GEO Differs From Traditional SEO

 | Dimension | GEO | Traditional SEO |